lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 init()
 ```
-Reinitialize all exapansions connected to the ZM1-DB.
+Reinitialize all exapansions connected to the 4ZeroBox Mobile.

 ### function `set_adc_config`
 ```python